-Where a complaint involves multiple areas within Council, responsibility for communicating with the person making the complaint and/or their representative will also be coordinated.
+Where a complaint involves multiple areas within Council, responsibility for communicating with the person making the complaint and/or their representative will also be coordinated by Customer Contact Centre in accordance with this Policy.

-Where Council services are contracted out, Council expect contracted service providers to have an accessible and comprehensive complaint management system.
-Council take complaints not only about the actions of our staff but also the actions of service providers.
+Where Council services are contracted out, Council expects contracted service providers to have an accessible and comprehensive complaint management system and to comply with Council's Code of Conduct in the performance of their functions.
+Council takes complaints not only about the actions of our staff but also the actions of service providers.